-Trend - A high school shall be evaluated on improvement in the percentage of its students enrolled in at least one AP Class.
-Improvement trend is determined by comparing the 2008-2009 enrollment percentage with the average percentage of the three previous years.
-If the school does not have three previous years of data, the previous two years will be used.
-A school shall receive points as follows:

-• For schools with a 2008-2009 AP enrollment rate of 0%-34.9%, points are earned as follows:
+- b.
+Trend A high school shall be evaluated on improvement in the percentage of students meeting or exceeding state standards on PSAE science.
+Improvement trend is determined by comparing the 2013 score with the average score of the three previous years.
+If the school does not have three previous years of data, two years of data will be used.
+A school shall receive points as follows: - For schools with 0%-89.9% of students meeting or exceeding state standards on the 2013 PSAE science assessment, points are earned as follows: